Social media use in politics: Advertisement

-Political advertising has been around for several decades and continues to change with social media.
+Political advertising has been around for several decades.
 Advertising is a huge part of politics and can play a key factor in informing the audience.
 The "new form" has taken a different route through the "rise of digital media."
-This tool is very different from offline advertising in the way that it takes a new form such as YouTube Videos, Reels, or advertisements shown on a webpage.
+This tool is different from offline advertising in the way that it takes a new form such as YouTube Videos, Reels, or advertisements shown on a webpage.
 Political advertising can tailor to its audience due to the algorithms of our apps.
 Digital technology enables algorithms to track and analyze viewer interactions with media, allowing for more effective targeting.

 According to Statista, political campaigns spent more money on online and social media ads, (as seen in the image).
 In 2019, Statista predicted that $2.90 billion would be spent in 2020, compared to $1.40 billion in 2016 and $0.16 billion in 2012.
 While Twitter stopped political ads, Facebook and other platforms like Pinterest, Twitch, and TikTok currently have different rules.
 Facebook's CEO defended the decision, arguing that blocking ads for important political issues like climate change or women's empowerment could hinder public discourse.

 Political advertisements—for example, encouraging people to vote for or against a particular candidate, or to take a position on a particular issue—have often been placed on social media.
 On 22 November 2019, Twitter said it would no longer facilitate political advertising anywhere in the world.
 Due to the nature of social media bringing different information to different people based on their interests, advertising methods such as "Microtargeting" and "Black ads" have become prominent on social media and allow advertising to be much more effective for the same price, relative to traditional adverts such as those on cable TV.